anirudhsudhir/Bingo/README.md

 go build ./cmd/web
 ```

+2. Create and set up a new MySQL database using the contents of 'init_db.sql'

-2. Add the MySQL database user and password to a new secrets.env file
+3. Add the MySQL database user and password to a new secrets.env file

 ```text
 Sample secrets.env